Skip to main content

 Identity Theft Is More Common Than You Think

 Identity theft affects millions of Americans every year.
 Data breaches, phishing scams, and stolen mail put your personal information at constant risk.
 Without protection, you could spend hundreds of hours and thousands of dollars trying to restore your good name and credit.
-Identity theft insurance provides the expert help and financial resources you need when the worst happens.
+Identity theft insurance is designed to provide professional help and financial resources when the worst happens.

 What Is Identity Theft Insurance?